madeline-scyphers/Procyon-Wiki/docs/Factions/Guild of Engineers.md

 ## Situation

-Decadent and powerful, the Guild of Engineers is beyond the [Governor](Characters/Governor%20Ritam%20al%E2%80%99Malklaith.md)'s ability to police.
+Decadent and powerful, the Guild of Engineers is beyond the [[Characters/Governor Ritam al’Malklaith|Governor]]'s ability to police.
 They are exploiting this remote sector to perform experiments banned by the Cults and the Hegemon.
 Their current project involves converting Way energy into a highly unstable but physical compound.

 ## Allies With